OuhscBbmc/prairie-outpost-public/publications/presentation-2022-04-geroscience/sketch.md

 * Each COVID-positive patient is matched with 2 controls.
 * Identifying variables are removed (*e.g.*, names and IDs).
 * For most research projects, zip codes are masked and dates are shifted.
-* These are available for a few projects that undergo more vetting and justifiably require it (*e.g.*, a comparison of rural and urban patients).
+* These are available for a few projects that
+  * undergo more vetting and
+  * justifiably require it (*e.g.*, a comparison of rural and urban patients).

 Computing Environment
 ========================================================

-* NIH's servers contains everything you need to manipulation and analyze.
+* NIH's servers contain everything you need to manipulation and analyze.
   * Specifically, the Palantir Foundry cluster has an Apache Spark foundation.

 * Data are never downloaded unless they're